Skip to main content

-A public liability insurance policy is your best defence against potentially costly claims that result from something you do or fail to do.
+A General Public Liability Insurance policy is your best defence against potentially costly claims that result from something you do or fail to do.
 This policy will defend you and pay compensation if you are found legally liable for injury to a third party or damage to their property.
 In most cases we find our clients know they need this type of cover but are not exactly clear why.

 As a community group you have a duty of care or negligence to members of the public who come into contact with your organisation or products.
 If an accident which causes injury to them or damage to their property occurs due to your negligence a third party can sue your organisation which could result in you being obliged to pay for the injury or damage you may have caused.

 For example, if you put on a sausage sizzle fundraiser and the sausages you sell to the public are not cooked properly and cause those people to become seriously ill, this policy will cover you.
-However, if you only had public liability cover only and not products, the policy would not respond in this instance and you could be required to pay compensation out of your own pocket.
-Examples of what Public & Products Liability insurance covers
+However, if you only had Public Liability cover and not Public & Products Liability, the policy would not respond in this instance and you could be required to pay compensation out of your own pocket.
+Examples of what Public & Products Liability insurance covers.

 Officers of incorporated clubs and community groups do not always understand that in undertaking their duties they also assume a potentially large personal liability.
 This is why it is so important for an incorporated body to have this cover.
 Being an incorporated body protects the ordinary members from most liability but Officers may still be liable for mismanagement of the organisation.

-A component of cover within our Association Liability policy is Professional Indemnity insurance, again if your orgnaisation is specifically selling services or advice.
+A component of cover within our Association Liability Insurance policy is Professional Indemnity insurance, again if your organisation is specifically selling services or advice.

-Public liability and professional indemnity insurance work hand in hand.
-This is why we have included professional indemnity as an added benefit to our Public & Products Liability cover.
-Furthermore, the cover provided by our Public & Products Liability complements the cover provided by our Association Liability policy, which also includes a professional indemnity component.
+Public Liability and Professional Indemnity Insurance work hand in hand.
+This is why we have included Professional Indemnity as an added benefit to our General Public & Products Liability cover.
+Furthermore, the cover provided by our General Public & Products Liability complements the cover provided by our Association Liability policy, which also includes a Professional Indemnity component.
 Both these policies will give you broad coverage from a variety of common risks associated with your group’s activities.

 There may be circumstances where one policy doesn’t cover your liability, but the other will.
-For example, while our Public & Products Liability policy includes professional indemnity in some respects, the policy would not cover a ‘wrongful act’ committed or allegedly committed by an Officer of your club, association or community group.
-It’s these ‘wrongful acts’ that cause claims to arise and therefore our Association Liability policy can respond.
+For example, while our General Public & Products Liability policy includes Professional Indemnity in some respects, the policy would not cover a ‘wrongful act’ committed or allegedly committed by an Officer of your club, association or community group.
+It’s these ‘wrongful acts’ that cause claims to arise and therefore our Association Liability policy may respond.

 If you are a community group seeking this cover and it can be incorporated under the Association Liability policy, it takes just a couple of minutes to get a quick quote with us online by providing just a few details about your organisation.